-If your Internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's WAN port, and then follow Step 4 and 5 to complete the hardware connection.
+If your internet connection is through an Ethernet cable from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable directly to the router's WAN port, and then follow Step 4 and 5 to complete the hardware connection.

-- 1) Turn off the modem, and remove the backup battery if it has one. - 2) Connect the modem to the WAN port on your router with an Ethernet cable. - 3) Turn on the modem, and then wait about 2 minutes for it to restart.
+1) Turn off the modem, and remove the backup battery if it has one.

-- 4) Connect the power adapter to the router and turn on the router. - 5) Verify that the hardware connection is correct by checking these LEDs.
+- 2) Connect the modem to the router's WAN port with an Ethernet cable. - 3) Turn on the modem, and then wait about 2 minutes for it to restart. - 4) Connect the power adapter to the router and turn on the router. - 5) Verify that the hardware connection is correct by checking these LEDs.